 Advanced tooth decay can lead to cavities, which result in holes in the teeth.
 Hence, it is crucial to determine the stages of tooth decay in order to avoid further tooth damage and ensure good oral health.

-Let's understand the stages of tooth decay, typical symptoms, causes, and effective treatment.
+In this article, let's understand what are the stages of tooth decay, their typical symptoms, causes, and effective treatment and prevention strategies.

 Discussed below are the five main stages of tooth decay: